elsehow/sank/README.md

 # sank

-two Bacon.js helper functions for syncing a browser's local time with a timeserver
+A function for syncing with a timeserver using a Bacon property.

+Only tested in the browser so far.
+Requires `$` to be bound to jquery.

-### sank.getTimeDiffStream (timeServerURL, updateTimeInterval)
+### sank (timeServerURL, updateTimeInterval)

-this function requests the time from timeServerURL on the specified interval and **returns a Bacon stream of differences (in ms)** between local time and server time.
+Returns a Bacon property representing the time diff (in ms) between client time and the timeserver. the property requests sends a request to timeServerURL every updateTimeInterval

-(NB. it expects the timeServerURL to return nothing but a date on GET request)
+`timeServerURL` must return an ISO-formatted date on a GET request.

-### sank.getSynchronisedTimeProperty (timeDiffStream, pollLocalClockInterval)

-this function returns a Bacon property representing the user's local time, synchronised to the timeserver's time

-it takes a timeDiffStream (which can be produced using the other function in this package), and an interval at which it should poll the user's internal clock.

-**returns the synchronised time property** that updates on pollLocalClockInterval.